I want to talk about your customers.

 Most store owners think that the only way to grow their business is to get more customers.

 But actually, according to Adobe Digital Index, you’re better off selling to people who have already made a purchase.
 That’s because repeat customers are 9 times more likely to convert than a first-time shopper.

 So if you’re looking for a quick boost in sales, start off by selling to the people you’ve already sold to.

 Get our best content on ecommerce marketing in your inbox 2 times a week

-Here are the 4 types of order follow-up emails that help you sell more
+Here are the 4 types of purchase follow-up emails that help you sell more

 1. The Reorder Email